Vice President of External Affairs

 Welcome to External Affairs!
-Our Board is comprised of the Community Relations, Government Relations, and Ramblin’ Reps Committees.
+Our Board is comprised of the Community Relations and Government Relations committees.
 As a Board, External Affairs is tasked with increasing Georgia Tech’s presence locally, regionally, and nationally through civic engagement, community service, and collaboration with other organizations.
-Each year, we plan a variety of events that help us achieve these goals; from promoting voter registration with #WreckTheVote, to hosting campus-wide events in the Atlanta area, to bringing Tech students to the Capitol, we work to spread Tech’s prestige outside of our campus.
+Each year, we plan a variety of events that help us achieve these goals; from promoting voter registration with #WreckTheVote, to hosting campus-wide events in the Atlanta area, to bringing Tech students to the Capitol, we work to spread the good word outside of our campus.

 The Community Relations Committee works to connect Tech students with events and programs in and around the Atlanta area.
 The Committee strives to engage students with the lively diversity of our city and educate students on the unique challenges Atlanta faces in order to increase exposure to the different ways students can engage with Atlanta.
 Past events include GT Hawks Night and Discount Day at Krog Street Market.
 We plan to continue the momentum, and give Tech students more reasons to love and give back to Atlanta!

-The newest committee under the External Affairs Board, Ramblin’ Reps is the external advocacy wing of SGA.
+The newest subcommittee under the External Affairs Board, Ramblin’ Reps, is the external advocacy wing of SGA.
 This small group of carefully selected applicants will go down to the State Capitol to meet with our legislators in support of the Institute’s legislative priorities as well as resolutions passed by the Undergraduate House of Representatives and referred to the committee.
 Ramblin’ Reps is currently advocating for repairs to 10th street.